anpato/super-clone/README.md

 Once the token is created, do not navigate away from the list of tokens or you won't be able to see the token again.

-Now you can run `npx super-clone start` and follow the prompts.
+Now you can run `npx @anpato/super-clone start` and follow the prompts.

 `Super Clone` will create a `repos` folder in the current directory you are working in and clone all repos into the `repos` folder.